dxw/playbook/src/user-research/index.md

 1. **Help teams understand people**

    Researchers at dxw help our teams build a deep understanding of the people who use our services.
-We know that‘s the best way to create public services that work well for the people who need them.
+We know that‘s the best way to help teams make good decisions and create public services that work well for the people who need them.

    We are facilitators, not gatekeepers.
 We actively involve our colleagues and